Evasive phishing mixes reverse tunnels and URL shortening services

 Iranian hackers planned attack on Boston Children’s Hospital last summer, FBI director says

-The FBI managed to detect and mitigate this attack, said FBI Director Christopher Wray on Wednesday at the Boston Conference on Cyber Security.
-Calling the incident one of the “most despicable cyberattacks” he’s seen, Wray noted that the threat was hardly an isolated one.
-In 2021 the FBI saw ransomware attacks against 14 of the 16 services deemed critical infrastructure by the U.S. government, including hospitals.
-The FBI issued a warning last November that Iranian hackers were seeking data that could be used to hack U.S. companies.
+FBI Director Christopher Wray, speaking at at the Boston Conference on Cyber Security, has described how the FBI detected and mitigated this attack, and called it one of the “most despicable cyberattacks” he’s seen, albeit hardly an isolated one.
+“In 2021 the FBI saw ransomware attacks against 14 of the 16 services deemed critical infrastructure by the U.S. government, including hospitals.
+The FBI issued a warning last November that Iranian hackers were seeking data that could be used to hack U.S. companies.”

 CISA issues vulnerability advisory for select Dominion voting equipment, urges updates

-Vulnerabilities within some Dominion voting machines used in roughly a dozen states should be mitigated “as soon as possible,” the U.S. government’s top cybersecurity officials said in advisory issued Friday afternoon.
+“Vulnerabilities within some Dominion voting machines used in roughly a dozen states should be mitigated as soon as possible,” said U.S. government’s top cybersecurity officials in advisory issued Friday afternoon.
 CISA notes that while the technical flaws within the Dominion Voting Systems Democracy Suite ImageCast X — an in-person voting system that allows voters to mark their ballots — should be “mitigated as soon as possible, it has no evidence that these vulnerabilities have been exploited in any elections.”

 Another $250,000 in Ethereum drifts away from the Bored Ape Yacht Club